g8hh/the-tree-of-life/docs/buyables.md

 - buyMax(): **optional**.
 A function that implements buying as many of the buyable as possible.

 - style: **optional**.
 Applies CSS to this buyable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).

+- purchaseLimit: **optional**.
+The limit on how many of the buyable can be bought.
+The default is no limit.

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - id: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
 The buyable in the example's id is 11.